 Since the beginning of our activities as a registry, we have engaged with the international Internet community to share our best practices and expertise on the Domain Name System (DNS).
 Our partnerships include:

 The Council for European National Top Level Domain Registries (CENTR)

 CENTR is the not-for-profit European country code TLD organisation dedicated to supporting the interest of country code TLD managers.
 The objectives of CENTR are to promote and participate in the development of high standards and best practices among ccTLD registries.

 We actively participate in CENTR General Assemblies and workshops.

 The Internet Corporation for Assigned Names and Numbers (ICANN)

 ICANN coordinates the Internet Assigned Numbers Authority (IANA) functions, which are the key technical services critical to the continued operations of the internet's underlying address book, the DNS.

-We have attended ICANN meetings since 2006, having entered into a registry agreement with ICANN for the management of the .eu TLD in 2005 and the .ею TLD in 2016.
+We have attended ICANN meetings since 2006, having entered into a registry agreement with ICANN for the management of the .eu TLD in 2005, the .ею TLD in 2016 and the .ευ TLD in 2019.
 We also hosted the 38th ICANN meeting in Brussels in June 2010.